The Next Generation Thermal Test Performance | Company News

 Device Control Weaknesses

-May require slowing down or detuning of temperature control algorithm to prevent oscillations
+It May require slowing down or detuning of the temperature control algorithm to prevent oscillations.

-Extra safety measures might be recommended to prevent open loop heating/cooling if sensor can
+Extra safety measures might be recommended to prevent open loop heating/cooling if the sensor can be detached from the device.

 The Tidal Engineering Synergy controller that TotalTemp Technologies uses can make the best of any of these three control strategies.
 We support any and all of these strategies and are here to help with your temperature control and thermal testing requirements.